Barcelona confirm Koeman as new coach on contract to 2022 | Goal.com

 "Everyone knows that Barcelona is my dream club.
 It feels very special to me to be able to become a coach there."

 KNVB football director Eric Gudde added: “We regret Ronald's decision, but respect his choice.
-He has given Orange color to the cheeks again."
+He has given Orange colour to the cheeks again."

-Koeman played for Barca at the height of his playing career between 1989 and 1995, winning four league titles and the Champions League.
+Koeman played for Barca at the height of his playing career between 1989 and 1995, winning four league titles and the European Cup, scoring the winning goal in the final against Sampdoria at Wembley in 1992.

 He has now returned to club management for the first time since leaving Everton in 2018, and will be tasked with steadying the ship at Camp Nou following a disastrous 2019-20 campaign.